Yoga Teacher Training

 Places on the training are offered following a short informal interview.

-Your place on the course will only be confirmed once the £500 deposit has been received.
+Your place on the course is confirmed once the £500 deposit has been received.

 -